 Grammar, vocabulary, and usage are interwoven components of the Language Arts curriculum.
-The grammar program includes sentence analysis and examines writing style in a variety of genre.
+The grammar program includes sentence analysis and examines writing style in a variety of genres.
 Middle School students are enrolled in Membean, an online vocabulary program that differentiates learning and tracks progress over time.

 It is our intention to instill a lasting appreciation for literature and help nurture active literacy, strong presentation skills, and a distinct writing voice in our students.